Tomev/qcflow/docs/source/auth/index.rst

 .. _auth:

 =====================
-MLflow Authentication
+QCFlow Authentication
 =====================

 .. note::
     This feature is still experimental and may change in a future release without warning.

-MLflow supports basic HTTP authentication to enable access control over experiments and registered models.
+QCFlow supports basic HTTP authentication to enable access control over experiments and registered models.
 Once enabled, any visitor will be required to login before they can view any resource from the Tracking Server.

 .. contents:: Table of Contents
   :local:
   :depth: 2

-MLflow Authentication provides Python and REST API for managing users and permissions.
+QCFlow Authentication provides Python and REST API for managing users and permissions.

 .. toctree::
   :glob: